How to build a Tradey desk

 It scans the market for liquid US stocks with fresh catalysts, news, volume, sentiment, and a clean risk map.
 It does not trade.
 It only creates a candidate list.

-The bot reviews the exact order with the broker, places it with an idempotency reference, reads broker state back, journals the fill, posts a public explanation, refreshes the dashboard, and deploys the site.
+Claudey reviews the exact approved order with the broker, places it with an idempotency reference, reads broker state back, reconciles fills, journals the result, and refreshes the public dashboard.
+Every model disagreement is logged publicly.

 What Claude MCP means